basho/basho_docs/content/riak/kv/2.0.1/using/cluster-operations/inspecting-node.md

 #### Performance

+> **Please Note:**
+>
+> Due to a recent bug, executing `riak-admin status` more than once a minute can have an impact on performance.
+We recommended checking stats every 90-120 seconds due to this bug.

 Repeated runs of the `riak-admin status` command does not have a negative performance impact as the statstics are cached internally in Riak.